The 20 Best Addison's Disease Doctors in Japan

 Advanced in Addison's Disease

-Nobumasa Ohara practices in Uonuma, Japan.
+Nobumasa Ohara practices practicing medicine in Niigata, Japan.
 Ohara is rated as an Advanced expert by MediFind in the treatment of Addison's Disease.
-Their top areas of expertise are Isolated ACTH Deficiency, Neurohypophyseal Diabetes Insipidus, Diabetes Insipidus (DI), Addison's Disease, and Hormone Replacement Therapy (HRT).
+They are also highly rated in 12 other conditions, according to our data.
+Their clinical expertise encompasses Isolated ACTH Deficiency, Neurohypophyseal Diabetes Insipidus, Diabetes Insipidus (DI), Addison's Disease, and Hormone Replacement Therapy (HRT).

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.